 It describes ‘what good looks like’, based on an extensive engagement exercise with over two thousand clinical and care professional leaders from across the country, led by a multi-professional steering group.

 ICS implementation guidance on partnerships with the voluntary, community and social enterprise sector

-The HR framework provides national policy ambition and practical support for NHS organisations affected by the proposed legislative changes as they develop and transition towards the new statutory integrated care boards.
+The HR framework provides national policy ambition and practical support for NHS organisations affected by the legislative changes as they develop towards statutory integrated care boards.

 The Integrated Care Systems Design Framework sets out NHS England’s expectations and aspirations for the NHS’s role in Integrated Systems following the Government’s white paper on Integration and innovation: working together to improve health and social care for all.
 In drafting this framework NHS England talked to a wide range of stakeholders including those representing patient voices, clinical and professional leaders, local government and many more.

 In early 2021 NHS England made five recommendations to Government on the question of how to legislate to place Integrated Care Systems (ICSs) on a statutory footing, having gathered the views of the NHS, local government and wider stakeholders.

 Integrating care: Next steps to building strong and effective integrated care systems across England